pedrofmartins/monprospecteurtest/README.md

         <li>Good way to automate UI in web/app</li>
     </ul>

-  **Tests:**
+  **Tests**
-  In this seccion we have all test cases wrotten in English, I used some particular language because I think it is easier to all stakeholders to read and understand.
+  In this seccion we have all test cases wrotten in english, I used some particular language because I think it is easier to all stakeholders to read and understand.

-  **Resources:**
+  **Resources**
-  Place We write all code, I Like to create all variables and in each step of test case, I only input these variables.
+  In this seccion we write all code, I like to create all variables and in each step of test case only input these variables in line code.
 This way make it more comfortable for future changes.